agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 ## Conclusion

 Trusting technical management after an initial result can be misleading because of a new application grace period--concealed from your eyes there could be an accumulation of badly designed code and its clean up cost will kick in when you can least afford it.
-Technical management will try to hide this

 Tell your technical division you are aware of low code maintainability side effects and understand the meaning of an incremental design adapting to the long term product vision.
-Ensure appointed technical leaders have hands on experience and are capable of dealing with development--they should lead by example from the front rather then with politics from a golden chair.
+Ensure appointed technical leaders have **updated** hands on experience and are capable of dealing with development--they should lead by example from the front rather then with politics from a golden chair.